 Scoliosis and other spinal deformities, including degenerative or herniated disks.

-Take part in large amounts of exercise to lower the likelihood of injury and improve performance
+you Take part in large amounts of exercise to lower the likelihood of injury and improve performance

-Would like help relaxing, or have sleeping issues
+you Would like help relaxing, or have sleeping issues

 Psychological: May reduce anxiety & PMS emotions.
 May increase mental clarity.

 People who benefit from an AquaStretch™ usually experience significant pain relief and/or restored flexibility in their first session.
 AquaStretch™ seems to have an immediate and relatively permanent change in the soft tissue, most people only need intermittent sessions to maintain their health improvements.

 AquaStretch™ facilitators are qualified only in the AquaStretch™ technique.
 They are not general medical professionals or doctors.
 As a result, they do not claim to be able to diagnose an issue, cannot prescribe medication and do not claim to be the sole method of treatment for any issue.
 It can be used in combination with other treatments, such as pharmacological prescriptions (drug medication).
 You do not need to know how to swim to participate.